CG1507/quickcnn/README.md

 QuickCNN is high-level library written in Python, and backed by the [Keras](https://github.com/keras-team/keras), [TensorFlow](https://github.com/tensorflow/tensorflow), and [Scikit-learn](https://github.com/scikit-learn/scikit-learn) libraries.
 It was developed to exercise faster experimentation with Convolutional Neural Networks(CNN).
 Majorly, it is intended to use the [Google-Colaboratory](https://colab.research.google.com/) to quickly play with the ConvNet architectures.
 It also allow to train on your local system.

-#### Go for QuickCNN, if you:

-- don't have GPU, and want to train Deep ConvNet model on any size of data.

-- want to apply transfer learning, finetuning, and scratch training on Deep ConvNet models.

-- want to use pretrained ConvNet architectures for above learning process.

 #### Why Google-Colaboratory:question:

 It gives you massive computing power with following specification: :free: